Hendrix-CS/csci235/modules/fuzzy.md

         t.header.stamp = self.get_clock().now().to_msg()

         pose = odom2pose(odom)
-        aligned = # Write a boolean expression for alignment arrived = # Write a boolean expression for arrival
+        traveling = # Write a boolean expression from your answer above left = # Write a boolean expression from your answer above right = # Write a boolean expression from your answer above

-        if arrived:
-            if aligned:
-                # Your twist settings here
-            else:
-                # Your twist settings here
-        else:
-            if aligned:
-                # Your twist settings here
-            else:
-                # Your twist settings here
+        # Using your definitions, write some `if` statements to assign
+        # values for t.twist.linear.x and t.twist.angular.z that follow
+        # your answers above.

         self.motors.publish(t)